beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### CertificateTransparencyEnforcementDisabledForLegacyCas

-  #### Disable Certificate Transparency enforcement for a list of legacy certificate authorities
+  #### Disable Certificate Transparency enforcement for a list of legacy certificate authorities (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 131.
   #### Supported versions:

-  - On Windows and macOS since 77 or later
+  - On Windows and macOS since 77, until 131

   #### Description